 Garden for Wildlife: Certified Wildlife Habitats

-The Association of Northwest Steelheaders is teaming up with National Wildlife Federation’s Garden for Wildlife program to transform backyards, school grounds, places of worship, businesses, and community spaces into Certified Wildlife Habitats across Oregon.
-Since 1973, the Garden for Wildlife program has been empowering people to transform their piece of earth, whether large or small, urban or rural, into habitat for local pollinators, birds, and other wildlife.
-Together we recognize that every habitat garden is a step toward replenishing resources for wildlife locally and throughout Oregon’s forests and watersheds.
-The Northwest Steelheaders love to fish, but we also want to protect the resource long into the future.
-Strong salmon and steelhead runs depend on cold, clean water that flows through healthy forests.
-And because anglers spend a lot of time on the rivers; we see the adverse effects of pollution, runoff, and high water temperatures on salmon health.
-Creating habitats and planting native species in our yards and community areas has positive effects downstream by preventing soil erosion and reducing runoff into our watersheds.
-Everything runs to the river!
+The Association of Northwest Steelheaders is teaming up with National Wildlife Federation’s Garden for Wildlife program to transform backyards, school grounds, places of worship, businesses, and community spaces into Certified Wildlife Habitats.
+Since 1973, the Garden for Wildlife program has empowered people to invite wildlife back into their neighborhoods by converting their gardens, both large and small, urban and rural, into habitat for local pollinators, birds, and other wildlife.
+Every habitat garden is a step toward replenishing resources for wildlife throughout Oregon’s watersheds, forests, and urban areas.

 What is a Certified Wildlife Habitat?

-A certified wildlife habitat uses sustainable gardening practices to provide food, water, cover, places to raise young for local wildlife.
-There are over 3,000 Certified Wildlife Habitats in Oregon and growing!
+A certified wildlife habitat uses sustainable gardening practices to provide food, water, cover, and places to raise young for local wildlife.
+There are currently over 3,000 Certified Wildlife Habitats in Oregon, and the list keeps on growing!

 Creating your Wildlife Habitat